Frequently Asked Questions

 We used to accept grant applications through Meyer’s GrantIS application portal, but we are currently switching to GivingData.
 We will add GivingData help here after the transition has been completed.
 Read more about our transition from GrantIS to GivingData.

 Can I apply for Justice Oregon funding if I have an existing Meyer grant from a different portfolio?

 Because the commitment to Black communities is in addition to the portfolio support Meyer has, current Meyer funding will not disqualify an organization from applying for funding from Justice Oregon for Black Lives.

 Meyer’s guidelines provide a range of funding amounts.
 How do I know how much I should ask for?

-Are collaborative funding proposals to support two organizations more likely to be received favorably?
-What if oneof the organizations has an existing Meyer grant ?
+Are collaborative funding proposals to support two organizations (where a clear and genuine collective impact can be demonstrated) more likely to be received favorably?
+Even if one organization has an existing Meyer grant (from a different portfolio)?